mautic/mautic-grav/README.md

 ```

 There will be probably longer URL query string at the end of the tracking image URL.
 It is encoded additional data about the page (title, url, referrer).

+The plugin allows to disable tracking, which allows you to control the injection of tracking code via a (3rd-party) consent manager.

 ## Mautic Form Embed